flash-global/payment-client/README.md

 ## Context entity

 In addition to traditional `id` field, Context entity has three important properties:

-In addition to traditional `id` and `createdAt` fields, Payment entity has elevent important properties:

 | Properties  | Type        |
 |-------------|-------------|